ory/docs/docs/ecosystem/sqa.md

 - Understand which features are used and how.
 - Understand how much throughput deployments handle.
 - Evaluate how frequently specific features are used.
-- Detect issues introduced by new features (e.g. buggy releases).
+- Detect issues introduced by new features (such as a buggy releases).
-- Identify problems at scale (e.g. slow endpoints).
+- Identify problems at scale (such as slow endpoints).
 - Understand which versions are deployed.

 The following real-world outcomes have been achieved using this data (excerpt):